 The mother of travel guides shares her family travel secrets with KidTripster.

 Editor Shellie Bailey-Shah sat down with Pauline Frommer, editorial director for Frommer guidebooks and publisher of Frommers.com.
-She’s co-president of Frommer Media with her father, Arthur, and the two host a nationally syndicated, weekly travel radio show, which you can also hear via podcast.
-She’s the mother of two girls, ages 13 and 17.
+She’s co-president of Frommer Media with her father, Arthur, and the two host a nationally syndicated, weekly travel radio show, which you can hear via podcast.
+She’s also the mother of two teenaged girls.

 Growing up with your father as a travel guru, what was your most memorable travel experience as a child?

 I met a boy in Greece when I was probably five or six.
 He didn’t speak English; I didn’t speak Greek, but we played for days.
 He showed me all these hidden places on the beach, and we went under the boardwalk.
 I was sure that he was going to be my best friend forever!
 I remember just adoring my time on that Greek beach, because I made a friend.

 That tells you something about the value of travel.